Tropical Depression Nicole moves through Georgia

 WILBUR-BY-THE-SEA, Fla.
-(AP) — Tropical Depression Nicole was moving through Georgia Friday morning after a day of causing havoc as it churned through Florida as a hurricane and then tropical storm.
+(AP) — Tropical Depression Nicole was moving through Georgia on Friday morning after a day of causing havoc as it churned through Florida as a hurricane and then a tropical storm.

-The rare November hurricane could dump as much as 6 inches (15 centimeters) of rain over the Blue Ridge Mountains by Friday, the National Hurricane Center said.
+The remnants of the rare November hurricane could dump as much as 6 inches (15 centimeters) of rain over the Blue Ridge Mountains, the National Hurricane Center said.
 Flash and urban flooding will be possible as the rain spreads into the eastern Ohio Valley, Mid-Atlantic and New England through Saturday.

 Nicole had spent Thursday cutting across central Florida after making landfall as a hurricane early that morning near Vero Beach.
 The brunt of the damage was along the East Coast well north of there, in the Daytona Beach area.
 The storm made it to the Gulf of Mexico on Thursday evening before turning north.